Azekel

 Ademola Azekel Adesuyi, who uses the stage name Azekel, is a Nigerian-born singer, songwriter, and record producer from London.
-Azekel has released 3 solo EPs: Circa, Raw, Vol. 1, (2015) and Raw, Vol. 2, (2016).
+Azekel has released three solo EPs: Circa, Raw, Vol. 1, (2015) and Raw, Vol. 2, (2016).

 Career

 2015: Raw, Vol. 1

 Raw, Vol. 1 was released digitally on iTunes via Thunderlightning Recordings on 21 June 2015.
 It includes the lead singles "New Romance", "Mad About The Boy", and "Chronophobia".
 "New Romance" gained national wide radio play, and has been supported by a variety of blogs and artists, most notably Prince.

 2016: Collaboration with Massive Attack

 Azekel collaborated with the Bristol trip hop group Massive Attack, as he is featured on the title track of their EP, Ritual Spirit released on 28 January 2016.

 2017: Collaboration with Gorillaz

-Azekel collaborated with the British virtual band Gorillaz, as he is contributed on their fifth studio album Humanz on the track "Momentz" featuring De La Soul, and appeared on the super deluxe version of the album on the track "Midnite Float".
+Azekel collaborated with the British virtual band Gorillaz, and contributed to their fifth studio album Humanz on the track "Momentz" featuring De La Soul, and appeared on the super deluxe version of the album on the track "Midnite Float".
 The album was released on 28 April 2017 via Parlophone and Warner Bros.
 Records.